hashicorp/terraform-provider-google/website/docs/r/google_project_iam.html.markdown

     Changing this updates the policy.

-    Deleting this removes the policy, but leaves the original project policy intact.
-If there are overlapping `binding` entries between the original project policy and the data source policy, they will be removed.
+    Deleting this removes all policies from the project, locking out users without organization-level access.

 * `project` - (Optional) The project ID.
-If not specified, uses the ID of the project configured with the provider.
+If not specified for `google_project_iam_binding` or `google_project_iam_member`, uses the ID of the project configured with the provider.

-* `authoritative` - (DEPRECATED) (Optional, only for `google_project_iam_policy`)
-    A boolean value indicating if this policy should overwrite any existing IAM policy on the project.
-When set to true, **any policies not in your config file will be removed**.
-This can **lock you out** of your project until an Organization Administrator grants you access again, so please exercise caution.
-If this argument is `true` and you want to delete the resource, you must set the `disable_project` argument to `true`, acknowledging that the project will be inaccessible to anyone but the Organization Admins, as it will no longer have an IAM policy.
-Rather than using this, you should use `google_project_iam_binding` and
-    `google_project_iam_member`.

-* `disable_project` - (DEPRECATED) (Optional, only for `google_project_iam_policy`)
-    A boolean value that must be set to `true` if you want to delete a `google_project_iam_policy` that is authoritative.
+Required for `google_project_iam_policy` - you must explicitly set the project, and it will not be inferred from the provider.

 ## Attributes Reference